• Home

 Adding Gravy at Hour Seven

-At the seven-hour mark, you add a second packet mixed with another cup of water.
-This does two things: it freshens the gravy flavor (some of it mellows and blends into the meat during the long cook), and it gives you a thicker, more flavorful sauce for serving.
+The two-stage addition of gravy is something smart about this recipe that is really easy to miss.
+The first packet of brown gravy mix goes in at the start with cold water.
+This flavors the liquid and seasons the meat while it cooks.
+At seven hours, you add a second packet mixed with another cup of water.
+This freshens the gravy flavor since some of it mellows and blends into the meat during the long cook and it gives you a thicker, more flavorful sauce for serving.
+Make sure not to skip the second addition.

 Layering Matters